 About Nice Enterprises

-The first steps were renting a PO box, placing classifieds in local magazines, and faxing out a press release about Mr Niceguy, the company’s mysterious founder-slash-mascot, and his goal of “Making the world a nicer place” – also Nice’s motto.
+I rented a PO box, placed classifieds, and faxed out a press release about Mr Niceguy, the company’s mysterious founder-slash-mascot, and his goal of “Making the world a nicer place” – also the company’s motto.

-To promote the project I’d don my Mr Niceguy outfit – a sparkly jacket and smiling mask – then turn up unannounced in the lobby of magazine publishers, flattering the receptionist’s tie or dress and asking to see a journalist.
-Newsweek’s security escorted me out when I wouldn’t remove the mask but more often than not I’d end up being interviewed by a writer in need of distraction.
-When the story was picked up by Reuters I began doing interviews with not just local but European and American press, and my PO Box started filling with letters containing $5 and a photograph.
+I used to don my Mr Niceguy outfit – a sparkly jacket, bow tie, and smiling mask – then turn up unannounced at a magazine’s offices, flattering the receptionist’s tie or dress and asking to see a journalist.
+Newsweek’s security escorted me out when I wouldn’t remove the mask, but more often than not, I’d end up being interviewed by a writer in need of a puff piece.

-Soon afterward I wound the project down.
-Flattering people all day long had begun to feel sad and poignant.
-The request that did me in was from a woman who sent $5 with a photo of her friend, writing: My friend was beaten up by her boyfriend and now feels alone and scared.
+After a while though, flattering strangers began to feel sad and poignant.
+The request that did me in was from a woman who sent $5 with a photo of her friend, writing: My friend’s boyfriend beat her up.
+Now she feels alone and scared.
 Please cheer her up.

-I gave that letter everything I had, then lay down my nib pen and removed the mask, which sits today in a box at my Mum’s house.
+I gave that letter everything I had, then lay down my nib pen and removed the mask, which sits today in a box at my mother’s house.